 4. Myth: Nobody responds to direct mail anymore.

-You’d be hard-pressed to find anyone that doesn’t like getting good news in their actual mailbox.
+You’d be hard-pressed to find anyone who doesn’t like getting good news in their actual mailbox.
 (Plus, many a good email message has been lost to the spam folder.
 It happens.)
 Whether your shop is strictly e-comm, brick-and-mortar, or both, sending out a physical “hello” with postcards is a strategy we encourage.
 Along with saying, “Hi,” telling your customers, “Thank You,” also goes a long way, and we’ve got some tips you can use to do just that.

 5. Myth: You need an e-commerce store to make online sales.